Morph Bags is not a typical company. We exist to turn waste into opportunity.

 Speaking & Collaboration

-Whether it’s a classroom in Bangkok, a conference in Europe, or a community meeting in St. Louis, I’m always glad to share ideas and experiences related to the circular economy and systems thinking to new audiences.
-If you’re organizing something and think this perspective would add value, I’d love to hear from you.
+Whether it’s a classroom in Bangkok, a conference in Europe, or a community meeting in St. Louis, I’m always happy to share ideas and experiences related to the circular economy and systems thinking to new audiences.
+If you’re organizing something and think my perspective would add value, I’d love to hear from you.

 Humanity’s Choice: Paradigm Shift or Bust

-With that, I’ll welcome you to check out my tedX Chiang Mai talk.
+With that, please check out my talk from tedX Chiang Mai.
 It’s an urgent call for change to bring human civilization back within the Earth’s ecological limits.